Virtual Machines¶

 Supported operating systems: RHEL/CentOS 7

-oVirt is an open-source API and GUI front-end for KVM virtualization similar to VMWare ESXi and XenServer.
+oVirt is an open-source API and GUI front-end for KVM virtualization similar to VMware ESXi and XenServer.
 It is the open source upstream version of Red Hat Virtualization (RHV).
 It supports using network storage from NFS, Gluster, iSCSI, and other solutions.

 oVirt has three components [39]: